 Still more help was given by the UK public sector, in the form of land sales to developers on terms that generally reward the developer.
 By sheer chance I came upon this snippet in the Financial Times: It is the same story, more or less, at Persimmon, where “a share option scheme issued at the trough of the downturn looks likely to hand managers up to £600 million.”
 Eat your heart out JK!

 The beauty of all this is that nobody did anything wrong.
 What is wrong is the entire system.
-It is geared towards transferring wealth from the people who create it – that is, people who actually work on the shop floor, the factory conveyor belt, erect the steel girders, build the houses, and save their money in pension funds – towards the people who already have it in skip loads.
+It is geared towards transferring wealth from the people who create it – that is, people who actually work on the shop floor, the factory conveyor belt, erect the steel girders, build the houses, and save their money in pension funds – into the hands of people who already have wealth in skip loads.
 (Skip: US dumpster.)

 What is the answer?

 The answer as I see it, brings me back to my first remarks about what we should do to create a better society.
 We should protect our society against rampant greed and avarice.